Blended Learning Success Stories

 Students Back on Track Academically with Digital Curriculum

 Cherokee County School District high schools are gaining a better understanding of how to connect with these students.
 The district, Georgia's eighth largest in a community 40 miles north of Atlanta, has implemented new programs across its eight high schools, relying on modern, relevant digital curriculum to grab and hold student attention.
-As a result district graduation rates have increased by nearly 2 percent, currently standing at 82.1 percent for the 2011-12 school year.
+For the 2012—2013 school year, the district graduation rate increased 5.4 percentage points over the prior year.

 Blended Learning Helps District Increase Graduation Rate

 Great Mills High School increased its four-year adjusted cohort graduation rate by 6 percentage points in one year, from 76 percent in 2011 to 82 percent in 2012.
 Superintendent Dr. Michael Martirano attributed much of the increase to the use of Apex Learning online courses in a blended learning model.